salehrastani/BikeMe/README.md

    - put in address
    - put in destination
    - finalize request
-   - see picture of driver and drivers car
+   - see picture of driver and drivers motorcycle
    - see passengers average ratings
    - see ETA
  - cancel a ride